mathewpeedikayil/house-price-prediction/README.md

 # House Price Prediction 🏠
-A streamlit app that estimates house prices using a linear regression model.
+This project is a streamlit app that predicts house prices utilising a linear regression model.
+A predicted house price is displayed after users input features like area, bedrooms, bathrooms, stories, and parking spaces.

 ## Program Execution
 ### Explore live app